bvr/bvr.github.io/_posts/2023-01-28-porter-stemmer.md

  - there is missing rule `LOGI -> LOG` in step 2
  - testing of `*o` condition is described as stem ending consonant, vowel, consonant different from w, x, or y.
 In actual test it limits the length of the word

-All except the last one are mentioned in [Points of difference from the published algorithm section][2] which I noticed after I spent some time analyzing the differences.
+All except the last one are mentioned in [Points of difference from the published algorithm section][2] which I noticed after I spent quite some time analyzing the differences.

 My implementation of the algorithm goes as follows